sumguytho/spider/README.md

 # TODO

- - make spider-cli build into a single jar with dependencies
+ - make spider-cli build into a single jar with dependencies; actually, build creates a zip distribution that can be used to launch the whole thing